freedib/lldbmi2/README.md

 1. Use Xcode:
   - Natural for Mac OS X, but limited for sharing projects or cross compiling on Linux or Windows.
-  - Not adequate for multi-language programs (eg: C with Java or Perl).
+  - Not adequate for multi language programs (eg: C with Java or Perl).
 2. Install GNU GDB:
-  - Easy to install from Homebrew or Macports.
+  - Easy to install from H-mebrew or Macports.
   - Does not support Mac OS X dynamic libraries preventing from debugging code inside these libraries.
 3. Install LLDB-MI:
   - This program is promising, but is not yet mature.